“Culture’s what it’s all about.”

 --J. W. “Bill” Marriott, Board Chair, Marriott International

-Thirty years ago, in anticipation of working on a Marriott engagement, I went to Miami, Florida to observe the grand opening of the Marriott Biscayne Bay Hotel.
-I remember asking my waiter at breakfast if by any chance then CEO Bill Marriott would be here for the occasion.
+In anticipation of working on a Marriott engagement, I went to Miami, Florida to observe the grand opening of the Marriott Biscayne Bay Hotel.
+I remember asking my waiter at breakfast if then CEO Bill Marriott would be here for the occasion.
 Pointing toward the serving area, he replied, “There’s Mr. Marriott in the kitchen.”

-So it is that Marriott International, with a penchant for detail in its DNA, and now led by CEO Arne Sorenson, shows up as one of 12 companies which have appeared on all 18 of Fortune Magazine’s “100 Best Companies to Work For” lists, currently ranked at No. 53.
+So it is that Marriott International, with a penchant for detail in its DNA, and now led by CEO Arne Sorenson, shows up as one of 12 companies that have appeared on all 18 of Fortune Magazine’s 100 Best Companies to Work For lists, currently ranked at No. 53.

 What the report has to say